akirakianna/project-2/README.md

 ```
 An example of a side effect, and the side effect used in this case, is data fetching.

-In order to retrieve the information from the API we need to make a fetch request.
+In order to retrieve the information from the API, we needed to make a fetch request.
 This fetch function is a promise (an object with the option to resolve or reject - it resolves when the information has been returned):

 ```js
  useEffect(() => {